cambiotraining/bacterial-genomics/setup.md

 We include a copy of public databases used in the exercises in the dropbox link above.
 However, for your analyses you should always download the most up-to-date databases.

-Our convention is to download these databases into a directory called `resources`.
+In the code below we download these databases into a directory called `databases`.
 This is optional, you can download the databases where it is most convenient for you.
 If you work in a research group, it's a good idea to have a shared storage where everyone can access the same copy of the databases.